Session 2 - Module A: Advanced LangChain Patterns¶

 ) -> Dict[str, Any]:

-"""Execute chain based on condition"""
+"""Execute chain based on data processing condition"""

-condition_type = inputs.get("condition_type", "default")
+processing_type = inputs.get("processing_type", "default")

-if condition_type in self.condition_chains:
+if processing_type in self.condition_chains:

-selected_chain = self.condition_chains[condition_type]
+selected_chain = self.condition_chains[processing_type]

 else: